wzzzzwwzw/Naipes/README.md

 # Naipes

 Naipes Game is an engaging and interactive web-based memory game where players are challenged to match pairs of cards.
-It's a fun and educational game suitable for all ages that tests your memory and cognitive skills.

 ### Built With
 * ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)